intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 ## Software Compatibility/Requirements

-The Unity ICN Plug-In is shipped with Unity Version X.X and higher.
-It is not supported with any earlier versions of Unity.
+The Unity ICN Plug-In is shipped with Unity.

 IBM Content Navigator version 3.0.3 or higher is required for the Plug-In.